 A means is required to detect and display the changes in deflection which occur.
 This may be a system of levers that amplify the deflections and drive a pointer over a scale graduated to indicate the pressure.
 Alternatively, a ray of light may be deviated over the scale.
 Instead of these mechanical analogue techniques, certain barometers are provided with a manually operated micrometer whose counter indicates the pressure directly in tenths of a hectopascal.
 A reading is taken when a luminous indicator signals that the micrometer has just made contact with the aneroid.
 This type of aneroid is portable and robust.

-3.4.2 Accuracy requirements
+3.3.2 Achievable measurement uncertainty

-The chief requirements of a good aneroid barometer are as follows:
+The achievable measurement uncertainty of 0.3 hPa is possible for a well designed and constructed aneroid barometer.
+To achive this uncertainty the following rules should be considered:

 (a) It should be compensated for temperature so that the reading does not change by more than 0.3 hPa for a change in temperature of 30 K;